 Council comprises representatives of the membership, including the secretary or other representative of each branch, and the officers listed here and appoints its own Chairman.

-Honorary Officer - President: Ian Dickens Executive Officer - Hon Gen Sec (joint): Dr. Jacquie Stamp and Dr. Sati McKenzie Executive Officer - Hon Treasurer: Eddie Jones Executive Officer - Hon Editor of The Dickensian: Dr. Emily Bell
+Honorary Officer - President: Prof. Cathy Waters Executive Officer - Hon Gen Sec (joint): Dr. Jacquie Stamp and Dr. Sati McKenzie Executive Officer - Hon Treasurer: Eddie Jones Executive Officer - Hon Editor of The Dickensian: Dr. Emily Bell

 Member - Chair of Council: Dr. Jacquie Stamp Member - Simon Newton Membership Secretary - Paul Allen

 Council nominates a management committee as its executive committee, to deal with routine business.
 It comprises the officers and representatives of the membership, is chaired by the Chairman of Council, and reports to Council.
 New Branches of the Fellowship are approved and granted a Charter by Council.
 Each Branch is self-supporting and elects its own officers.
 Interested parties are encouraged to start a new branch if there is not one nearby.